LaurentStar/Discord-Game/README.md

       `git clone`
 * Create a discord bot [here](https://discord.com/developers/applications)
 * Get your bot token
+* When generating the invite url for the bot make sure the applications.commands option was included
 * Invite your bot on servers using the following invite: https://discordapp.com/oauth2/authorize?&client_id=YOUR_APPLICATION_ID_HERE&scope=bot&permissions=8 ( Replace `YOUR_APPLICATION_ID_HERE` with the application ID)